woss/ipwb/README.md

 ## Indexing

-In a separate terminal session (or the same if you started the daemon in the background), instruct ipwb to push a WARC into IPFS:
+In a separate terminal session (or the same if you started the daemon in the background), instruct ipwb to push contents of a WARC file into IPFS and create an index of records:

 ```
 $ ipwb index (path to warc or warc.gz)